mcinglis/libmacro/README.md

 - make it harder to determine where a certain identifier came from;
 - make code slower to compile and link.
 - pollute the namespace, which can lead to all kinds of nasty bugs;
-- make it harder to maintain API and ABI compatibility;
+- make it harder to maintain API and ABI compatibility.

 If you need to include six header files from Libmacro, your source file is probably doing too much, and should be broken up.